Council tax support

 - Minimum amount - If your reduction, when calculated, is less than £3.70 per week, no reduction will be awarded.

 The full rules governing our scheme are available at the bottom of this page.
 In summary:

 - You now have to contribute at least 20 per cent towards your council tax bill – about £246 a year for a band A property – no matter what benefits you receive.

 - Council tax support has been capped to a band B value – currently £1,432.70.
 This means that if you live in a property that is above band B the most you will receive is £1,146.16.

-- You will have to pay the full council tax bill if you have more than £6,000 in savings or investments (some savings/investments are exempt).
+- You will have to pay the full council tax bill if you have more than £6,000. or £16,000 if you are of pensionable age in savings or investments (some savings/investments are exempt).

 - We will only pay towards the council tax bill when you are awarded more than £3.70 per week through the scheme.

 - We have removed the second adult rebate, where some people used to get a reduction on their council tax bill if another adult, who wasn’t their partner, lived with them.

 You can use our housing benefit and council tax support calculator to estimate how much benefit you may be entitled to.
 This information can be automatically added to your online claim form if you decide to apply.